IanKj/react-memory-game/README.md

     Pokemon for the game
     Pokemon that have been picked

 Functions
-    generate custom amount of cards for game randomize pokemon
+    generate custom amount of pokemon cards for game randomize pokemon
+    add pokemon id to clicked pokemon
+    check if ID already exists in clicked pokemon(SOME method)